 We believe it would be a waste of your time and work.
 You must be doing something wrong if you cannot find a better option to make your tasks simpler and take less time.

-However, since it has been in use for a long time, we believed it was important to include it like you can do on the grizzly lathe.
+However, since it has been in use for a long time, we believed it was important to include it as you can do on the grizzly lathe.

 Narrowly tapered nose